-The Master of Philosophy degree in the School of Hospitality and Tourism allows a student to complete a one year research thesis and is a possible pathway to doctoral studies.
+The Master of Philosophy in the School of Hospitality and Tourism enables you to complete a one-year research thesis.
+It is a possible pathway to doctoral studies.

 - A one-year research-only master's degree that encourages students to develop interdisciplinary research projects.